qunitjs/qunit/docs/_posts/2026-09-20-new-features-road-to-qunit-3.md

 ---
 layout: post
-title: "The Road to QUnit 3: New features"
+title: "The Road to QUnit 3"
 author: krinkle
-excerpt: Step API, data providers, conditional skip, global hooks, and more.
+excerpt: What's new since QUnit 2.0?
+Step API, data providers, assert.propContains(), global hooks, and more.
 tags:
 - feature
 ---

-Check out the [blog archive]({% link blog/archive.md %}) or [repository changelog](https://github.com/qunitjs/qunit/blob/2.26.0/History.md) for a more detailed history.
+What's new since QUnit 2.0?

+As is our tradition, no significant features are introduced in major releases.
+The new features that you may informally associate with "QUnit 3" have been gradually in the QUnit 2.x series.

 ## Step API